Miss Universe 2018: Location and date

-The Miss Universe Organization was in talks to host the Miss Universe 2018 competition in China.
-Negotiations collapsed after the Chinese refused to broadcast the pageant live, due to a huge time difference between China and the United States.
-Afterward, the Miss Universe Organization opened negotiations with the Philippines after they had previously hosted 2016.
+The Miss Universe Organization was in talks to host the pageant in China.
+Negotiations collapsed after the Chinese refused to broadcast the pageant live.
+Afterward, the Miss Universe Organization opened negotiations with the Philippines after they had previously hosted Miss Universe 2016.

-In April 2018, then-Secretary of Tourism Wanda Tulfo-Teo spoke with President of the Philippines Rodrigo Duterte regarding the possibility of hosting the pageant in Boracay in November 2018, which will be newly rehabilitated by then after being closed to tourists for six months.
-On 6 May 2018, Tulfo-Teo announced that the Philippines had a "90% chance" of hosting the pageant and also disclosed that the tourism department would be looking for sponsors since the LCS Holdings Inc. of Chavit Singson, the major sponsor of Miss Universe 2016, had declined to finance the 2018 pageant.
-On 18 May 2018, Tulfo-Teo's successor Bernadette Romulo-Puyat announced that the country dropped the hosting bid due to budget constraints and other concerns.
-Romulo-Puyat also pointed out that the Philippines had hosted the pageant recently, and had no reason to do so again so soon.
+In April 2018, then-Secretary of Tourism Wanda Tulfo Teo spoke with President of the Philippines Rodrigo Duterte regarding the possibility of hosting the pageant in Boracay in November.
+On 6 May, Tulfo-Teo announced that the Philippines had a "90% chance" of hosting the pageant and also disclosed that the tourism department would be looking for sponsors since the LCS Holdings Inc. of Chavit Singson, the major sponsor of Miss Universe 2016, had declined to finance the 2018 pageant.
+On 18 May, Tulfo-Teo's successor Bernadette Romulo-Puyat announced that the country dropped the hosting bid due to budget constraints and other concerns.
+Romulo-Puyat also pointed out that the Philippines had hosted the pageant recently in 2016, and had no reason to do so again so soon.

-On July 31, 2018, it was announced by Miss Universe Organization President, Paula Shugart, in a live press conference at Bangkok Art and Culture Centre, that the 2018 pageant would be in Bangkok, Thailand on 17 December 2018.
-The city has hosted the Miss Universe pageant twice, in 1992 and 2005.
-Current Miss Universe Demi-Leigh Nel-Peters with Miss Universe 1965 Apasra Hongsakula and Miss Universe 2005 Natalie Glebova participated in the announcement.
+On 31 July, Miss Universe Organization President, Paula Shugart announced in a live press conference at the Bangkok Art and Culture Centre that the 2018 pageant would be held in Bangkok, Thailand on 17 December.
+The city had previously hosted the Miss Universe pageant twice, in 1992 and 2005.
+The reigning Miss Universe Demi-Leigh Nel-Peters with Miss Universe 1965 Apasra Hongsakula and Miss Universe 2005 Natalie Glebova participated in the announcement.
 The national costume competition took place on 10 December 2018 at the Nong Nooch Tropical Garden in Pattaya, Thailand.

 Selection of participants

-Contestants from 94 countries and territories were selected to compete in the pageant.
+Contestants from ninety-four countries and territories were selected to compete in the pageant.
 Nine of these delegates were appointees to their titles after being a runner-up of their national pageant or an audition process or other internal selection.

+Ángela Ponce of Spain was the first openly transgender delegate to compete in the pageant.
+Despite not being one of the twenty semi-finalists, Ponce was recognized by the Miss Universe Organization for her historical importance during the competition.
+The pageant rules were changed to allow transgender women to compete in 2012.

+Replacements

-Zoé Brunet, the first runner-up of Miss Belgium 2018, was appointed to represent Belgium after Angeline Flor Pua, Miss Belgium 2018, chose to compete in Miss World 2018.
-Eva Colas of France and Magdalena Swat are also appointees to their titles after their original titleholders, Miss France 2018 Maëva Coucke and Miss Polonia 2017 Agata Biernat are unable to compete because of commitments to Miss World 2018.
+Zoé Brunet, the first runner-up of Miss Belgium 2018, was appointed to represent Belgium after Miss Belgium 2018 Angeline Flor Pua chose to compete in Miss World 2018.
+Eva Colas of France and Magdalena Swat were also appointees to their titles after their original titleholders, Miss France 2018 Maëva Coucke and Miss Polonia 2017 Agata Biernat respectively, were unable to compete because of commitments to Miss World 2018.
 Coucke and Pua competed in the pageant the following year.